1. Home

 Cows secrete milk in abundance only for 5 to 7 minute after the milk extracting process starts.
 Hence milking machines are suggested.
 However, country species which yield less than 2 litres of milk can be handled by direct human fingering.

 Calves, if not observed properly will consume more milk than their requirement.
 Hence it is suggested to feed them after extraction.
+Initial milk from the cow has less fat than the later portions of extracted milk.

-One thought on “CLIMATE SMART DAIRY FARMING
+3 thoughts on “CLIMATE SMART DAIRY FARMING

 Leave a Reply